Computational Biology and Bioinformatics

 As part of our MSc programme, we teach two classes in bioinformatics, namely:

 Edinburgh has a very active research landscape in computational biology and bioinformatics, both within the School of Informatics and outside.
-Within Informatics, we have strong links with the Institute for Perception, Action and Behaviour (IPAB) and the Laboratory for the Foundations of Computer Science (LFCS).
-We have very strong links with the Centre for Systems Biology at Edinburgh, the School of Biological Sciences, the College of Medicine and Veterinary Medicine (particularly Neuroscience) and BioSS (bioinformatics, statistics).
+Within Informatics, we have strong links with the Institute for Perception, Action and Behaviour (IPAB) and the Laboratory for the Foundations of Computer Science (LFCS) .
+We have very strong links with the School of Biological Sciences, the College of Medicine and Veterinary Medicine (particularly Neuroscience) and BioSS (bioinformatics, statistics).

 Funding